-'Fat-finger' error seen as sterling slumps; Asian shares dip
+Sterling plunges nearly 10 percent before recouping some losses; stocks slip

 The pound has been under renewed pressure on fears of a "hard" exit by Britain from the European Union after UK Prime Minister Theresa May set a March deadline for the formal departure process from the EU to begin.

+Britain's finance minister Philip Hammond tried to reassure jittery markets on Thursday, saying the UK economy was fundamentally strong, but he acknowledged that next year will be "turbulent".

+Elsewhere in currency markets, the dollar edged down 0.3 percent against the yen to 103.66 after hitting its highest level in a month on Thursday.
+The euro eased 0.2 percent to $1.1128, poised to shed 1 percent for the week.

+The greenback held firm after data on Thursday showed the number of Americans filing for unemployment benefits unexpectedly fell last week to near a 43-year low, boding well for Friday's closely-watched payroll data.

-Asian shares dipped but held not far from the 14-month high touched last month ahead of the U.S. jobs report later in the day, with MSCI's broadest index of Asia-Pacific shares outside Japan down 0.2 percent and Japan's Nikkei slipping 0.1 percent.
+In stocks, Asian shares dipped but held not far from the 14-month high touched last month ahead of the U.S. jobs report later in the day, with MSCI's broadest index of Asia-Pacific shares outside Japan down 0.2 percent and Japan's Nikkei falling 0.2 percent.

-The U.S. dollar hit its highest level in more than two months and pressuring gold prices, as strong U.S. labor market data gave support to a possible U.S. interest rate hike later this year.

-The U.S. dollar also held firm after data on Thursday showed the number of Americans filing for unemployment benefits unexpectedly fell last week to near a 43-year low, boding well for Friday's closely-watched payroll data.

 Strong U.S. jobs numbers could cement expectations of a Federal Reserve rate increase later this year and ripple through markets.
 Economists polled by Reuters forecast nonfarm payrolls to increase by 175,000.